 It’s an ideal place for hikers of all skill levels, and there are hot pools along the way where you can take a dip and enjoy the stunning views.

 It is covered in snow in the winter, providing the perfect opportunity for snowshoeing and other winter sports.
-The mountain also offers numerous hiking trails to explore, ranging from easy walks to challenging treks for experienced hikers.
+The mountain also offers numerous hiking trails to explore, ranging from easy walks around Washington to challenging treks for experienced hikers.

 Seattle’s Historic Landmarks